facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 implies the `Instance` region, which lives inside the global `All` region.
 They also include the concept of static regions containing static members (and doesn't live inside the Instance region).
 Following this, methods specify which regions (if any) they act (read and/or write) on.
-The typechecker guarentees both that these are true statements locally and that they are transitively true.
+The typechecker guarantees both that these are true statements locally and that they are transitively true.
 Overall, this is effectively another layer of privat/public/protected specifiers that typically exist for more fine control over encapsulation layers.